onatbas/htmlreplacer.koplugin/README.md

 # HTML Replacer Plugin

-Apply regex-based replacements to EPUB HTML content before rendering.
+Apply regex-based replacements to EPUB HTML content with a preview-and-apply workflow.

 ## Features